 If the VA denied your veterans disability claim, you will only have a year to file an appeal, so be sure to act quickly.
 This may seem like a lot of time, but the appeals process can be lengthy and leave you and your loved ones without the help you need for longer than expected.

 After going over the evidence you provided, the VA can decide that they do not believe your disability is related to your military service.
 To prove that your disability is service-related, you will have to undergo a C&P examination from a VA doctor.
 They will then make an official diagnosis and decide if there is a direct connection.
 This exam will be key for your claim, so be sure to make time to go and get it done.

 One of the most frustrating reasons for a veteran to have their VA claim denied is a disagreement over their disability.
 The VA can decide that your disability is either not severe enough, or simply doesn’t qualify, for benefits through a disability rating.
 This can be extremely difficult for disabled veterans and can be hard to understand.

 To avoid this scenario and raise your disability rating, be sure to provide as much evidence as possible, including medical bills, medical records, doctor’s statements, and even buddy statements.
 The more evidence you have of your disability’s hardship on your everyday life, the more likely you are to get approved.

 It is also possible for the VA to rule your disability as part of a pre-existing condition that does not qualify for benefits.
-If your VA regional office discovers that you have a pre-existing condition that could be linked to your disability, you will be unable to file for disability benefits.
 If you have any pre-existing conditions, be sure to check with your doctor, or an experienced attorney, before filing to prevent a potential denial.

 RELATED: What Qualifies for VA Disability?